9° 28' 60S Long 147° 10' 60E Port Moresby is located on a peninsula

 During the Pacific War, Port Moresby was the strategic objective of the Japanese

 on two occasions.
 First, in early May 1942 during the Battle

-of Coral Sea and second in late September 1942 by the Japanese Army advance over the Kokoda
+of Coral Sea and second in late September 1942 during the Japanese Army advance over the Kokoda

-Trail across the Owen Stanley Range.
-Between January 1942 until September 1943 Port Moresby was targeted by Japanese bombers and fighter aircraft.
+Trail in the Owen Stanley Range.
+Starting in late January 1942 until late September 1943 Port Moresby was targeted by Japanese aircraft and was subjected to over one hundred bombing attacks.
 Most attacks targeted Allied shipping, airfields and military installations.